 Meet Kerry

-Dr. Kerry Sautner is the president and chief executive officer of Eastern State Penitentiary Historic Site, where she leads the organization in preserving America’s first penitentiary and advancing public understanding of the criminal justice system.
+Kerry also serves as the president and chief executive officer of Eastern State Penitentiary Historic Site, where she leads the organization in preserving America’s first penitentiary and advancing public understanding of the criminal justice system.
 Under her leadership, Eastern State is expanding its role as a national leader in justice education, civic engagement, and workforce development, with a strategic focus on fostering dialogue, amplifying the voices of those with lived experience, and supporting reentry initiatives.

 She is a member of The Forum of Executive Women and serves on the American Bar Association's Public Education Advisory Commission.
 Her academic writings have appeared in the Journal of Museum Education.